Adaptation and Acculturation

 - The interaction between personal and contextual factors: e.g., meaning, values and faith.

-The health care provider’s role in identifying and maximizing such protective factors can help foster resilience in newcomer children and families and assist the adaptation process.23
+The health care provider’s role in identifying and maximizing such protective factors can help foster resilience in newcomer children and families and assist the adaptation process.24

-- British Columbia Newcomers’ Guide to Resources and Services, 2012.
+- British Columbia Newcomers’ Guide to Resources and Services, available in multiple languages

 - Canadian Immigrant.
 The three stages of resettlement.